 - Involvement of all relevant departments (internal and external parties/stakeholders)

-- Establish system requirements
+- · Establish system requirements

 - Pilot maybe used as interim solution

 The disadvantage is that it takes a long time and hence is costly and it is not given that there is a very clear winning solution to a specific area or task.
-On the other hand, to find the most appropriate long-term solution needs many considerations, not only technically, but also economically and whether a solution is future compatible.
+On the other hand, to find the most appropriate long-term solution needs many considerations, not only technically, but also economically and whether a solution is future compatible, i.e. capable of solving growing capacities and requirements expected to become part of the solution at a later stage.
 So, the experience of the vendor in adjusting, maintaining and developing a solution with changing needs may be a challenge for some and the business philosophy for others.
-Such vendor policies can be identified and clarified when carrying out longterm tests.
+Such vendor policies can be identified and clarified when carrying out long-term tests.
 The box therefore feeds into the question about an appropriate IT system.
 If this has not been established, it is recommended to prioritize the IT before going further.